Creativity comes from trust. Trust your instincts. And never hope more than you work.

 I do know that creativity is more a process than a quality.
 It’s highly inefficient and requires commitment, patience, and a sense of play to use.
 And this is true if you’re an improviser, a businessperson, a musician, or an architect.
 More than anything else, creativity requires doing.
 I don’t believe there are “creative” and “uncreative” people, just people who create and people who don’t.

 Jeff DeGraff, Clinical Professor of Management and Organizations at the University of Michigan Ross Business School, presented at that GMAC conference and referred to a fascinating study.
 A group of ceramics artists was instructed to create (1) an “ideal” or “perfect” piece and (2) 100 pieces while focusing purely on quantity rather than quality.
 Judges rated each artist’s work and in each case the piece selected as “best” was not one the artist intended as best but one that came from the lot of 100.
 DeGraff’s sensible conclusion is that where creativity is concerned, “Quantity is quality.”

 Twice shortly after that conference I happened to find myself talking to piano players who didn’t consider themselves creative.
 They’re adept at playing, they both said, but when it came to improvising they were terrible.
 “Who told you that you were terrible?”
 I asked each player.
 Both admitted that was their own opinion, which in my mind, isn’t that valuable.
 It’s a part of that phenomenon that makes us hate the sound of our own voices when they’re recorded.

 Practice makes perfect?
 I don’t think so.
 But practice is the only way you’ll get good.
-And aiming for perfect, as DeGraff’s illustration and my experience as a performer, director, and teacher suggest, isn’t really relevant.
-Practice—doing—is commitment.
+“Practice makes permanent,” I’m told they say in the U.S. Marine Corps.
+Striving for perfection, as DeGraff’s example suggests, isn’t really relevant.